Gori/air/docs/project.md

 * Every table (except reference tables) carries `company_id` for RLS.
 * No soft-delete; rows are removed when needed.
 * `question_instances.parent_instance` links follow-ups to the original question.
-* Report HTML is stored in Supabase Storage bucket `reports`.
+* Report HTML storage is planned; current sharing fetches from DB via API.

 ---